 It started with a Design Sprint

 In early July 2019, we held what is known as a Design Sprint in order to kick off thestar.com Home Page redesign project.
-This is a program gets you results to take forward that are validated with key stakeholders and end users after just 5 days.
+This program gets results hat can be validated with key stakeholders and end users after just 5 days.

 In 12–18 months our news homepages will be a relevant, intuitive personalized experience that honour the legacy of their brands.

-We came back to this statement as we worked through the design activities, using it as a litmus to remind us if we were on the right track..
+We came back to this statement as we worked through the design activities, using it as a litmus test to remind us if we were on the right track.

-Adam Martin and Will Carroll came up with two different designs, one based off of the prototype we all chose to go forward with and the other was a re-skin of the HP we had at the time.
+The design team came up with two different designs: one based on the prototype we all chose to go forward with, and the other a re-skin of the HP we had at the time.
 We ran user tests on both desktop and mobile concepts with 5 people and learned what was working and not working with each design.